stefaniedev/freecodecamp-coursework/1-responsive-web-design-certification/8-responsive-web-design-projects/5-build-a-personal-portfolio-webpage/README.md

 # Build a Personal Portfolio Webpage
-This is my FreeCodeCamp project.
-I aimed to use HTML with Bootstrap, and minimal CSS.
-I chose a beach theme for this site because it's my favourite genre of background images.
+This is my FreeCodeCamp Portfolio Webpage project.
+I aimed to use HTML and CSS only.
+I chose a beach theme for this site because it's my favourite scenery.
 Enjoy!

 View the project here: [GitHub](https://stefaniedev.github.io/freecodecamp-coursework/1-responsive-web-design-certification/8-responsive-web-design-projects/5-build-a-personal-portfolio-webpage/) | [CodePen](https://codepen.io/stefaniedev/full/MVWEBw)